Join Venice

 It’s all about organizational maturity.
 In a startup, the founder and a few senior people do everything.
 But once you scale, a middle layer emerges.
 You get specialization, layered teams, and eventually a matrix setup with local and HQ leads.

-At Rituals, where I worked before, we scaled into a €2.4B business.
+At Rituals, where I worked before, we scaled into what today is a €2.4B business.
 There, a product launch meant 20+ countries and multiple channels at once.
 Every move was a big hit—or a big failure.
 The organization becomes more structured, more complex, and much more like a well-oiled machine.

 How do you approach localization when expanding into new regions?